dgbaoquoc/thomas-20230803/README.md

 - **Styling:** [Tailwind CSS](https://tailwindcss.com)
 - **UI Components:** [shadcn/ui](https://ui.shadcn.com)

+## Data Source

+This project fetches cryptocurrency data from the CoinGecko API.
+For detailed information on how to use the API, refer to the [CoinGecko API Documentation](https://www.coingecko.com/en/api/documentation).

 ## Features

 - **Coin List:** View a list of cryptocurrencies with pagination.